-If you run out of ideas, look for trending topics on your niche and aggregate content from other sources.
+If you run out of ideas, look for trending topics in your niche and aggregate content from other sources.
 You need to follow the 30 percent fair use aggregation policy or risk a legal suit for plagiarism.

 e) Curate videos and infographics

 Viral content is one of the fastest ways to generate traffic.
-Whenever you find something interesting, share it with your readers and lift your blog ranking.
+Whenever you find something interesting, share it with your readers to boost your blog ranking.

 f) Read widely